nithinkodipyaka/CBA-PD/README.md

 - **Customer Behaviour Analysis and Predictive Modelling in Supermarket Retail: A Comprehensive Data Mining Approach**
 - [IEEE Xplore Digital Library](https://ieeexplore.ieee.org/document/10542125)

+## License
+This project is licensed under the terms of the LICENSE file.